Charmve/PaperWeeklyAI/README.md

 Wellcome all you who interest in machine learning to join us.
 Contact e-mail: yidazhang[#]gmail[dot]com with your letter/CV.

-Donating to help me continue working on this project.
+Or donating to help me continue working on this project.

 <a href="https://www.buymeacoffee.com/Charmve" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-red.png" alt="Buy Me A Coffee" width="150" ></a>